data-curation/rpt-project/notes.md

 	- though it doesn't catch them all.
 This one is missing 'pyperclip'
 	- pyperclip needs all this extra stuff!
 - change path to point to data directory
+- notebook file was poorly named and broke everything!
+ARG!